c-larsen1/configuration-files/README.md

 <p align="center">
 <pre>
 These are configuration files used on my systems.
-I may use this at your own risk.
+You may use this at your own risk.

+BSD licenses.
 </pre>
 </p>